 You can also run MTR tests to the speed test servers at each location (e.g.

 speedtest.dallas.linode.com).
 These tests report latency between your location and the data center–a lower latency is more desirable.

 CPU and RAM allocations are also important since a service with a higher workload/higher traffic requires more of each.
 If you’re not sure what your workload requires, start with a smaller Linode and then resize your plan up or down as needed.

 If you know which Linux distribution your current host uses, deploy that to the new Linode.
 If your current deployment uses an older version of a Linux distribution, deploy the newest version available for your new Linode.
 This ensures the latest security enhancements and software availability.

 If your host offers a shared environment and you are not sure which Linux distribution is being used, then you can select any new Linux image.
 The most commonly used distributions on Linode are Ubuntu, Debian, and CentOS.
 Most Linux distributions should support the software your service uses, but a few software packages are better-suited to specific distributions.
 Review Linode’s Guides & Tutorials to see which guides have been written for the software and distributions you’re interested in.

 For further details on deploying your new Linux image, follow the Getting Started with Linode guide.
-It is also recommended that you follow the How to Secure Your Server guide once you have deployed your new image.
+It is also recommended that you follow the Setting Up and Securing a Compute Instance guide once you have deployed your new image.

 If your host provides a shared environment and you’re not sure which software is needed, ask your host if they can provide more information about the software they run.
 For example, WordPress sites are powered by PHP, a web server, and a database, so installing a LAMP stack would be sufficient.